DATA-606-FALL-2022/TEAM_B/proposal_final.md

  ## UNIT OF ANALYSIS

  Label is the target variable.
-With the help of the "Tweet" feature, we are going to predict emojis.
+With the help of the "Tweet" feature, we are going to predict label emojis.
 For example, if the tweet is mentioned as "Love my work family Thank you" then the label assigned to it is 0 and the corresponding emoji for that label 0 is ❤️

 ## METHODOLOGY